Drug Companies Make Eyedrops Too Big, And You Pay For The Waste

 The good news is the mess doesn't necessarily mean you missed.
 The bad news is that medicine you wiped off your face is wasted by design — and it's well-known to the drug companies that make the drops.

-Eyedrops overflow our eyes because drug companies make the typical drop – from glaucoma drugs that cost hundreds of dollars to a cheap over-the-counter bottles – larger than a human eye can hold.
-Some are so large, that if they were pills, every time you swallowed one, you'd toss another in the garbage.
+Eyedrops overflow our eyes because drug companies make the typical drop — from glaucoma drugs that cost hundreds of dollars to cheap over-the-counter bottles — larger than a human eye can hold.
+Some are so large that if they were pills, every time you swallowed one, you'd toss another in the garbage.

 The waste frustrates glaucoma specialists like Dr. Alan Robin, whose patients struggle to make pricey bottles of drops last.
 He has urged drug companies to move to smaller drops — to no avail.